 We acknowledge that we are responsible for the design, implementation and maintenance of internal controls to prevent and detect fraud.
 We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud.
-We have disclosed to you, and provided you full access to information and any internal investigations relating to, all instances of identified or suspected noncompliance with law and regulations, including fraud, known to us that may have affected the Council (regardless of the source or form and including, without limitation, allegations by "whistleblowers") including non-compliance matters:
+We have no knowledge of any identified or suspected non-compliance with laws or regulations, including fraud that may have affected the Council

-- involving financial statements; - related to laws and regulations that have a direct effect on the determination of material amounts and disclosures in the Council's financial statements; - related to laws and regulations that have an indirect effect on amounts and disclosures in the financial statements, but compliance with which may be fundamental to the operations of the Council's activities, its ability to continue to operate, or to avoid material penalties; - involving management, or employees who have significant roles in internal controls, or others; or - in relation to any allegations of fraud, suspected fraud or other non-compliance with laws and regulations communicated by employees, former employees, analysts, regulators or others.
+- (regardless of the source or form and including without limitation, any allegations by "whistleblowers"), including non-compliance matters: - involving financial statements; - related to laws and regulations that have a direct effect on the determination of material amounts and disclosures in the Council's financial statements; - related to laws and regulations that have an indirect effect on amounts and disclosures in the financial statements, but compliance with which may be fundamental to the operations of the Council's activities, its ability to continue to operate, or to avoid material penalties; - involving management, or employees who have significant roles in internal controls, or others; or - in relation to any allegations of fraud, suspected fraud or other noncompliance with laws and regulations communicated by employees, former employees, analysts, regulators or others.

-C. Information Provided and Completeness of Information and Transactions

-We have provided you with:

-Access to all information of which we are aware that is relevant to the preparation of the financial statements such as records, documentation and other matters;

-Additional information that you have requested from us for the purpose of the audit; and

-Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence.

-All material transactions have been recorded in the accounting records and are reflected in the financial statements.

-We have made available to you all minutes and agendas of the meetings of the Council, Cabinet and Audit Committee held through the year to the most recent meeting on the following date: 25 July 2018.
+- C. Information Provided and Completeness of Information and Transactions We have provided you with: - Access to all information of which we are aware that is relevant to the preparation of the financial statements such as records, documentation and other matters: - Additional information that you have requested from us for the purpose of the audit; and - Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - All material transactions have been recorded in the accounting records and are reflected in the financial statements. - We have made available to you all minutes of the meetings of the Council, Cabinet and Audit Committee held through the year to the most recent meeting on the following date: 23 July 2019.